Methanopyrus

-Methanopyrus is a genus of the Methanopyraceae.

-Methanopyrus is a genus of methanogen, with a single described species, M. kandleri.
+Methanopyrus is a genus of methanogen, with a single described species, Methanopyrus kandleri.
 It is a rod-shaped hyperthermophile, discovered on the wall of a black smoker from the Gulf of California at a depth of 2,000 m, at temperatures of 84–110 °C. Strain 116 was discovered in black smoker fluid of the Kairei hydrothermal field; it can survive and reproduce at 122 °C. M. kandleri also requires a high ionic concentration (>1 M) in order for growth and cellular activity.
 Due to the species' high resilience and extreme environment, M. kandleri is also classified as an extremophile.
-It lives in a hydrogen-carbon dioxide rich environment, and like other methanogens reduces the latter to methane.
+It lives in a hydrogen–carbon dioxide rich environment, and like other methanogens reduces the latter to methane.
 It is placed among the Euryarchaeota, in its own class.

 Microbiological characteristics

 Morphology

-Methanopyrus kandleri is a rod-shaped methanogen with an approximate length of 2-14 μm and diameter of 0.5 μm.
+Methanopyrus kandleri is a rod-shaped methanogen with an approximate length of 2–14 μm and diameter of 0.5 μm.
 The cellular membrane of M. kandleri is unique as it consists of terpenoid lipids, believed to be one of the most primitive lipids and a predecessor to phytanyl di-ethers found in later archaea.
 Terpenoid lipids are a group of lipids containing cholesterol, hopanoids, carotenoid, phytane, and bisphytane.
 Although terpenoids are the main component of the membrane in M. kandleri, they are more of a supporting structure in eukaryote and bacteria.
 M. kandleri is motile via polar flagella tufts.

 Methanopyrus kandleri has a high concentration of cyclic 2,3-diphosphoglycerate.
-This compound is often found in hyperthermophile, helping to prevent protein denaturation in high temperatures.
+This compound is often found in hyperthermophiles, helping to prevent protein denaturation in high temperatures.
 The increased concentration of cyclic 2,3-diphosphoglycerate protects the methanogen, helping it survive in an environment that many other organisms could not.
 Beyond this compound to help protect the proteins, M. kandleri also has a high salt concentration inside its membrane.
 This increased concentration of salt helps with enzyme stability and promotes activity of the enzymes at higher temperatures.

 Metabolism

 As a methanogen, M. kandleri utilizes hydrogen as an electron source and reduces carbon dioxide from the environment into methane, a process known as methanogenesis.
-M. kandleri is a chemolithoautotrophic, obligate anaerobe and does not use oxygen as a final electron acceptor.
+M. kandleri is a chemolithoautotrophic, obligate obligate anaerobe, i.e. never uses oxygen as a final electron acceptor and cannot tolerate its presence.